EU officials' comments after talks in Poland

 "We don't believe that real, economic, social problems can be solved with monetary policy tools."

-"There are no new stimulus programmes, which aim to fight by widening the deficits something that was triggered (in the first place) by deficits that were too high."
+"There are no new stimulus programs, which aim to fight by widening the deficits something that was triggered (in the first place) by deficits that were too high."

 (ON NEW BANKING TAX)